Registering an EE Bond or I Bond

 "Two owners" are set up differently for electronic and paper bonds:

-Paper bond: Any adult can buy a paper bond for a minor.
-If you don't know the minor's Social Security Number (SSN), you must give your SSN.
-However, you will not have any income tax liability for a bond that you give to a minor as long as the bond does not bear your name.
+Paper bond: An adult can buy a paper bond for a minor.
+This is done through the Tax-Time Bond Program, which allows you to purchase paper Series I bonds using proceeds from your federal tax return.
+If you don't know the minor's Social Security Number, you must give yours.
+However, you will not have income tax liability for a bond that you give to a minor as long as the bond does not bear your name.

 Someone who is not competent to manage his or her own financial affairs can be named as the owner, co-owner, or beneficiary of savings bonds ONLY if a guardian or similar representative has been appointed for that person.